MSheshera/filter-scholar-alerts/README.md

 ## Usage

-You need to setup this script as a Google Apps Script and set it up to run at a frequency you want.
+You need to set up this script as a Google Apps Script and set it up to run at a frequency you want.
 Setting up a Google Apps Script is straightforward and I'm copying and modifying the instructions from here: https://developers.google.com/gmail/api/quickstart/apps-script

 ### Running this manually: